Star Trek IV: The Voyage Home: Critical response

 The Voyage Home received mostly positive reviews—Nimoy called it the most well received of all Star Trek films made at that point—and it appealed to general audiences in addition to franchise fans.
-On Rotten Tomatoes, the film holds an approval rating of 82% based on 44 reviews, and an average rating of 6.9/10.
-The critics' consensus reads, "Star Trek IV: The Voyage Home is perhaps the lightest and most purely enjoyable entry of the long-running series, emphasizing the eccentricities of the Enterprise's crew."
 Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale.
 The movie was a "loose, jovial, immensely pleasurable Christmas entertainment" for The Washington Post's Paul Attanasio, and a retrospective BBC review called the film "one of the series' strongest episodes and proof that the franchise could weather the absence of space-bound action and the iconic USS Enterprise, and still be highly enjoyable".
 Although Janet Maslin of The New York Times admitted the film's plot was "demented", she wrote that the film "has done a great deal to ensure the series' longevity".
 Rushworth Kidder of the Christian Science Monitor praised the film for giving audiences a view of their modern life from a different perspective (the mooreeffoc effect), while simultaneously proving that a film does not need to have murder, violence, innuendo or even a main villain for dramatic storytelling.